 It was the second week of December and an early Christmas at the home of Jane Hopper.
 Assembled with her and Mike were the official members of the Hawkins Club: Lucas Sinclair, Dustin Henderson, William Byers, and Nancy Wheeler-Perry.
 Sheriff Jim Hopper of Yamhill County used to be a part of these gatherings until his loss to cancer two years ago.

 Foodwise, it was also a late Thanksgiving.
 Platters of turkey, stuffing, greens, and turnips were passed around the table, repeating the menu everyone had gorged on two weeks earlier.
-This was how the Hawkins Club did it, so everyone could spend the actual two holidays with their families: Lucas in downtown Portland, with Raquel and his daughters; Dustin in Boston, with his wife Lynn and son and daughter, Rafe and Olivia; Nancy in Springfield Virginia, with her husband Craig and daughter Drew; and Will in Hawkins with his mother, the ever Jolly Joyce.
+This was how the Hawkins Club did it, so everyone could spend the actual two holidays with their families: Lucas in downtown Portland, with Raquel and his daughters; Dustin in Boston, with his wife Lynn and son and daughter, Rafe and Olivia; Nancy in Springfield Virginia, with her husband Craig and daughter Drew; and Will in Hawkins with his Aunt Ruth.
 Will, who lived in Fishers, was the only Hawkins Club member who still visited Hawkins.
 The town had too many ghosts for the others, and far too much pain for Jane.

 “Score!” shouted Dustin.
 He and Mike were throwing ice cubes across the table, into each others water glasses.
 A long standing tradition.